 The preferred language matters at import time because Happenee uses it when sending the invitation e-mail and e-mail campaigns.
 If the preferred language is missing, it is set automatically later, but only when the attendee opens the microsite in a given language.

 Creating a contact in the workspace does not assign it to an event — that is a separate step.
-You can assign a contact:
+You handle assignment from the contacts table using bulk actions:

-Through a group — assign an entire group to an event in one click.
-Every member of the group is assigned.
+Through a group — on the Groups tab, select a group and use Event assignment to assign the whole group to an event in one step; every member of the group is assigned.

 You create groups in the Groups tab (inside Contacts and groups).